Eskaleut languages: Polysynthetic language

 Eskaleut is polysynthetic, which features a process in which a single word is able to contain multiple post-bases or morphemes.
 The Eskaleut languages are exclusively suffixing (with the exception of one prefix in Inuktitut that appears in demonstratives).
 Suffixes are able to combine and ultimately create an unlimited number of words.
 Some of the morphemes that are able to attach contain features such as carrying nominal subjects and objects, adverbial information, direct objects, and spatial noun phrases.
 Polysynthetic languages are said to be a form of extreme agglutination, which allows single words to carry the same information that another language expresses in whole clauses.
 For example, in Central Alaskan Yupik, one can say:

 As a polysynthetic language, Eskaleut is concerned with what "each morpheme means, which categories it can attach to, whether there is any category change, etc. and what type of morphophonological effect occurs to the left as it attaches to the stem".

 Morphosyntactic alignment

 Eskimoan languages are ergative–absolutive.
 This means subjects of intransitive verbs and objects of transitive verbs are marked with the absolutive case, while subjects of transitive verbs are marked with the ergative case.

 Aleut is not an ergative–absolutive language.
 It does not matter if the verb is transitive or intransitive—subjects and objects are not marked differently.

 If a transitive object or an object of possession is openly communicated, ergative case marking will not be expressed.
 If a transitive object or object of possession is not openly communicated, then ergative case marking will be expressed.

-Example of case marking in Aleut: